 Step 4: Go Light

-Choose light, airy colours.
-Use sheer curtains to maximise light.
-Pick furniture in lighter tones or with glass and mirror elements.
+Light, airy colours.
+Sheer curtains to maximise light.
+Furniture in lighter tones or with glass and mirror elements.

 Step 5: Embrace Vertical

-Tall, narrow furniture over short, wide pieces works better.
-Shelving up the wall uses height.
-Vertical art draws eyes upward.
+Tall, narrow furniture over short, wide pieces.
+Shelving up the wall.
+Vertical art that draws eyes upward.

 Room Decoration for Couple: Balancing Two Styles